Egon Schultz: Biography

 Egon Schultz was born on 4 January 1943, in Groß Jestin, in Kolberg-Körlin county, Pomerania, Germany (now Gościno, Kołobrzeg County, West Pomeranian Voivodeship, Poland), the second of two sons of Alfred Schultz, a truck driver, and his wife Frieda, a waitress.
 Schultz trained as a school teacher in Putbus and at 19 years old began working as a teacher in Dierkow near Rostock in September 1962, but shortly after beginning his teaching career it would be interrupted with his conscription to the National People's Army.
-His older brother, Armin, was a painter, and at the time of Schultz's conscription the family resided at Karl-Marx-Strasse 16 in Rostock.
+His older brother, Armin, was a painter, and at the time of Schultz's conscription the family resided at Karl-Marx-Straße 16 in Rostock.
 His final visit home, just days prior to his death, was at the same time that his parents were celebrating their 25th wedding anniversary.
 By the time of his death, Schultz was two years into his three-year service, and had become a sergeant of the Border Troops of the German Democratic Republic, the border guards of East Germany that guarded the Berlin Wall which had been erected 3 years earlier.

 Death

 On 4 October 1964, Schultz was assigned as a reserve to the command post at Arkonaplatz in Berlin-Mitte, East Berlin.
-Shortly before midnight, a Stasi officer demanded backup support from the border guards, who were to investigate and arrest suspicious individuals at Strelitzer Strasse 55, located very close to the West Berlin border barriers that extended along Bernauer Strasse.
+Shortly before midnight, a Stasi officer demanded backup support from the border guards, who were to investigate and arrest suspicious individuals at Strelitzer Strasse 55, located very close to the West Berlin border barriers that extended along Bernauer Straße.
 Schultz and his fellow border guards were not informed of the real purpose of the operation: the Stasi had learned from informants about an escape operation.
-While investigating the area near the border, the two Stasi agents met two men who were assisting an escape operation in the foyer of the building at Strelitzer Strasse 55.
+While investigating the area near the border, the two Stasi agents met two men who were assisting an escape operation in the foyer of the building at Strelitzer Straße 55.
 The escape helpers mistook the Stasi agents for escapees, and were able to leave the building without raising suspicion by claiming that they had to get a friend who had just been released from custody.
 The Stasi agents left the escape helpers to await their return while they organized support from the border guards.